What is a blocklist?

 A blocklist is a list created and maintained to monitor email sending behaviors, to help email service providers (ESPs) and filtering products to more effectively block spam and fraudulent email from their customers' inboxes.

-It's important to keep in mind that just because you see your domain or sending IP on a blacklist doesn't mean that's having a large effect on your email deliverability.
-It's certainly not a good thing, but there are a large number of blacklists and each recipient domain's email server system usually only checks one or two as a part of their email filtering protocol.
-Blacklists don't necessarily block your email - the receiving server's spam filter implementation would be where the block originates.
+It's important to keep in mind that just because you see your domain or sending IP on a blocklist doesn't mean that's having a large effect on your email deliverability.
+It's certainly not a good thing, but there are a large number of blocklists and each recipient domain's email server system usually only checks one or two as a part of their email filtering protocol.
+Blocklists don't necessarily block your email - the receiving server's spam filter implementation would be where the block originates.

-There are two different types of blacklists.
-IP-based blacklists contain lists of IP addresses deemed spammy, which are updated and checked in real-time.
-This type of blacklist is the most commonly used.
+There are two different types of blocklists.
+IP-based blocklists contain lists of IP addresses deemed spammy, which are updated and checked in real-time.
+This type of blocklist is the most commonly used.
 The other type is domain-based, and lists of this type contain domain names contained in emails identified as spammy.

 |Acronym||Stands for||Related to|